- Get Our Free Newsletter!

 by Heather Nicholson of Scratch Cradle Will you be setting eggs this spring under a broody hen or in your incubator?
 Both natural and artificial incubation will get the job done, but one may be a better fit for your flock.
 Here is a point-by-point comparison of these two methods.
 Timing You can schedule artificial […]Read more »

-by Jennifer Sartell My husband, Zach, and I love to watch old horror films.
-Our favorites are the black-and-white versions from the 1950s, where there’s always some sort of nuclear mishap, and as a result, insects have grown to the size of small cars … or lizards … or, worst of all, zombies walk the […]Read more »
+by Jennifer Sartell Photos by author My husband, Zach, and I love to watch old horror films.
+Our favorites are the black-and-white versions from the 1950s, where there’s always some sort of nuclear mishap, and as a result, insects have grown to the size of small cars … or lizards … or, worst of all, […]Read more »